What is Temporal Method?

 - Historical exchange rate: the rate of exchange that prevailed on the date when a specific transaction took place.

 - Weighted average exchange rate: a rate that captures the change in rates of an exchange over a long accounting period;

 The temporal method applies the present rate of exchange to all the financial assets and liabilities (short-term as well as long-term).

-However, the utilization of temporal method will result in changes in different financial ratios when the balance sheet is converted into the presentation currency because the assets and liabilities are affected in several ways.
+However, the utilization of this method will result in changes in different financial ratios when the balance sheet is converted into the presentation currency because the assets and liabilities are affected in several ways.

-- They will still be misspecified, however just to the extent the underlying accounting numbers already are.
+- They will still be misspecified, however, just to the extent the underlying accounting numbers already are.

 - The financial statements of the firm will have a lot of volatility